-Then he started drinking, and he began to slap her around.
+Last, Dad began drinking, and he'd begun to slap her around.

 She knew she should just leave, but she knew he loved her.
 She hoped that things would get better as time went on.
 Sadly, that hadn’t happened, instead, they got progressively worse.

 “Why are you late?”
 He snarled at her.
 “I needed your check to buy groceries, but I had no money because you didn’t come home.
 So, now I’m hungry.”

 She knew groceries weren’t what he wanted money for.
 She was too tired to argue with him though.
 So, instead, she said, “I-I’m so sorry dad.
 They asked me if I could use the hours and I said yes.”

 “More money,” Dad said with a smile.
 Then he held out his left hand.